OleksiiKhatuntsev/EpamAssignment/README.md

 #### Steps:

-* Carlos creates Chem Titans for subject Chemistry.
+* Carlos creates Chem Titans for the subject of Chemistry.
-* Dana creates Physics Pioneers for subject Physics.
+* Dana creates Physics Pioneers for the subject of Physics.
 * Carlos joins Chem Titans.
 * Dana joins Physics Pioneers.
 * Both view the full study group list.